 - Emphasise nature-based play and education, strengthening the child’s connection to nature

-- Deliver the Irish curriculum, in a creative and integrated way
+- Deliver our academic curriculum, in a creative and integrated way

 - Prioritise age-appropriate learning, adapting its teaching methods to suit the developmental stage of its pupils, as well as their experience of the world

 - Honour and protect the wonder of childhood

 - Encourage creativity and enquiry

 “Preparing for Life” a short film will take you inside the Waldorf School of the Peninsula where the focus is on developing the capacities for creativity, resilience, innovative thinking, and social and emotional intelligence over rote learning.

 At Dublin Steiner School, daily homework begins in earnest in Grade 6, but the build-up is gradual:

 Class 1: No daily homework